 Licensure is the end goal of any Doctorate in Psychology program.
 It’s what you spend thousands of hours and the better part of a decade striving toward.
-Licensure isn’t just a formality – it’s necessary to work as a psychologist – and earning it isn’t as easy as simply meeting the graduation requirements of your doctorate program.
+Licensure isn’t just a formality – it’s necessary to work as a psychologist – and earning it isn’t as easy as simply meeting the graduation requirements of your doctoral program.
 If becoming a licensed psychologist is your end goal, it’s best to start preparing for it as soon as possible.
 From coursework to paperwork, there’s a lot to plan for and get organized.
 Here’s what you need to know to get started.

 Figure out if you need to be licensed.
 First and foremost, figure out if the career path you wish to take requires you to earn licensure.
 If you want to pursue a career at a university, state or federal government agency, research institution or corporation, you may not need to be a licensed psychologist in order to qualify.
 Licensure requirements vary by state, so be sure to check up on your state.